sql-formatter-org/sql-formatter/vscode/README.md

 `Prettier-SQL.insertSpacesOverride`: Overrides `insertSpaces` if `Prettier-SQL.ignoreTabSettings` is enabled

-`Prettier-SQL.uppercaseKeywords`: Whether to print keywords in ALL CAPS or lowercase
+`Prettier-SQL.keywordCase`: Whether to print keywords in ALL CAPS or lowercase

-`Prettier-SQL.keywordPosition`: Switched between standard keyword positioning vs maintaining a central space column
+`Prettier-SQL.indentStyle`: Switched between standard keyword positioning vs maintaining a central space column

-`Prettier-SQL.breakBeforeBooleanOperator`: Whether to break before or after AND and OR
+`Prettier-SQL.logicalOperatorNewline`: Whether to break before or after AND and OR

 `Prettier-SQL.aliasAS`: Where to use AS in column or table aliases